ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>Partly cloudy, with a low around 69.
+         <h3>Thursday Night</h3>A slight chance of rain showers after 1am.
+Partly cloudy, with a low around 68.
 East southeast wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A slight chance of rain showers between 7am and 1pm, then a slight chance of showers and thunderstorms.
-Partly sunny, with
+         <h3>Friday</h3>A slight chance of rain showers before 7am, then a slight chance of showers and thunderstorms.
+Partly sunny, with a high near
-         a high near 89.
-South southeast wind 1 to 5 mph.<br></div>
+         87. South southeast wind 1 to 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A slight chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then
-         a slight chance of showers and thunderstorms.
-Partly cloudy, with a low around 70.
+         <h3>Friday Night</h3>A slight chance of showers and thunderstorms before 1am, then a chance of showers and thunderstorms.
+Partly cloudy, with a
+         low around 68.
 East southeast wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A slight chance of showers and thunderstorms.
-Mostly sunny, with a high near 88.
+         <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then a slight chance of showers and thunderstorms.
+Mostly sunny, with a
+         high near 86.
 North northeast wind 2 to 7 mph.<br></div>
    </p>
 </div>